Information Technology Services

 Nonstandard Equipment Request Guidelines

-UCOP supports a standardized PC environment to control overall support and equipment purchase costs.
+UCOP supports a standardized computer environment to control overall support and equipment purchase costs.
 The standard computer bundle (PC desktop or laptop) is composed of higher-end models that meet most UCOP business needs.

 A request for nonstandard computing equipment, which includes Macs, must be accompanied by an explanation of the business need, following the guidelines below.
-If the nonstandard hardware is approved, the department pays the difference in cost between the standard computing bundle and the nonstandard item, in addition to the monthly $40 technology infrastructure fee (TIF) for equipment replacement.
+If the nonstandard hardware is approved, the department pays the difference in cost between the standard computing bundle and the nonstandard item at the time of purchase.

 Nonstandard Product Equipment and Purchase Process